CODE OF CONDUCT

 3.9.
 Language

-At KY and among the members of KY, everyone should feel welcome despite what language they speak as of their mother tongue.
+At KY and among the members of KY, everyone should feel welcome despite what language they speak as their mother tongue.
 Language should be used to promote social inclusion and public participation in decision-making.
 KY’s official language is English, and both international and domestic students are encouraged to use a common language to enhance social cohesion.

 3.10.
 Equality in general at KY